lawkwok101/weigh-my-luggage-js/README.md

 # Weigh My Luggage
 A handy tool to weigh your luggage.
 The tool subtracts your body weight from the scale weight.

 I recently needed to pack up my life and move to another country.
-I used the weighing methood of holding a piece of luggage, standing on a scale, then subtracing my body weight.
+I used the weighing method of standing on a scale while holding a piece of luggage, then subtracing my body weight.
 At the time, I created an Excel file to keep track of weights and automatically subtract my body weight.

 This app is a user friendly version that anyone can use.